midas-network/covid19-smh-research/README.md

 ### Disparities Round Phase 1: Can we accurately predict COVID-19 death disparities by race/ethnicity?

-In Phase 1, teams will calibrate to case and death data by race/ethnicity from 5/1/2020 – 11/14/2020 and project forward 11/15/2020 – 4/3/2021 in a single
-Scenario A. Teams are required to incorporate health inequities that contribute to differential transmission risk and severity by race/ethnicity, where severity is defined at the probability of death given infection.
+In Phase 1, teams will calibrate to case and death data by race/ethnicity from 5/1/2020 – 11/14/2020 and project forward to 11/15/2020 – 4/3/2021 in a single Scenario A. Teams are required to incorporate health inequities that contribute to differential transmission risk and severity by race/ethnicity, where severity is defined as the probability of death given infection.
 Teams will be evaluated on their ability to model race/ethnicity-specific death time series throughout the projection period in Phase 1.
 We will assume that we have prescribed the perfect scenario conditions; thus full information about new